MhLiao/mhliao.github.io/index.md

 # Resume
 ## Brief introduction
 My name is **Minghui Liao**.
-I am now a PhD student in Huazhong University of Science and Technology.
+I am now a PhD student in Huazhong University of Science and Technology, China.

 I mainly work on computer vision.
 My recent works are focusing on scene text detection and recognition.